Opendigitalradio/ODR-DabMod/python/README.md

 The predistorter in ODR-DabMod supports two modes: polynomial and lookup table.
 In the DPDCE, only the polynomial model is implemented at the moment.

-The *dpd/main.py* script is the entry point for the *DPD Computation Engine* into which these features will be implemented.
-The tool uses modules from the *dpd/src/* folder:

 - Sample transfer and time alignment with subsample accuracy is done by *Measure.py*
 - Estimating the effects of the PA using some model and calculation of the updated polynomial coefficients is done in *Model.py* and other specific *Model_XXX.py* files
 - Finally, *Adapt.py* updates the ODR-DabMod predistortion setting and digital gain

-These modules themselves use additional helper scripts in the *dpd/src/* folder.
+The DPDCE can be controlled through a UDP interface from the web GUI.

+The *old/main.py* script was the entry point for the *DPD Computation Engine* stand-alone prototype, used to develop the DPDCE, and is not functional anymore.

 Requirements
 ------------